 Moreover, Stem cell therapy together with advanced hyperbaric oxygen therapy (HBOT) technology has turned into the highest possible blend of benefited muscular dystrophy treatment.

-Procedure for stem cell therapy for Muscular dystrophy
+Procedure for stem cell therapy for Muscular dystrophy in India

 Stem cell therapy is a simple and completely safe procedure that requires only injections and no surgery is involved.
 In Stem cell procedure, Adult stem cells are taken from the bone marrow of the patient and injected back into the patient after processing them in a specialized stem cell laboratory.